-Joint fishing ope eration form Anne

-Vessel ICCAT Duration of Identity of the Vessels Allocation ka Fattening and ng and farming farm destination

-Flag State Name СРС ICCAT No.
+Vessel ICCA Duration of Vessels Allocation key Fattening and farming farm destination Flag State Name No. the Operation Operators individual quota per vessel СРС ICCAT No.

-Date

-Validation of the flag State
+Date Validation of the flag State

 ICCAT Regional Observer Programme

 - 1. Each CPC shall require its farms, traps and purse seine vessels as referred to in paragraph 89 to deploy an ICCAT regional observer. - 2.
 The Secretariat of the Commission shall appoint the observers before 1 April each year, and shall place them on farms, traps and on board the purse seine vessels flying the flag of Contracting Parties and of non-Contracting Cooperating Parties, Entities or Fishing Entities that implement the ICCAT observer programme.
 An ICCAT observer card shall be issued for each observer. - 3.
 The Secretariat shall issue a contract listing the rights and duties of the observer and the master of the vessel or farm or trap operator.
 This contract shall be signed by both parties involved. - 4.
 The Secretariat shall establish an ICCAT Observer Programme Manual.